oracle-livelabs/adb/adb-azure/chat-with-your-data-using-genai/chat-with-your-data-using-genai.md

     ![This image shows the result of performing the above step.](./images/moviestream.png " ")

-- Right click on the connection (Admin) again and Open SQL Worksheet in Oracle Autonomous Database Service details page.
+- Right click on the connection (Admin) again and click **Open SQL Worksheet** in the Oracle Autonomous Database Service details page.

     ![This image shows the result of performing the above step.](./images/admin.png " ")